 One of my lovely readers recently asked if I would write about curtain rods.
 What size, what colour, which finials?
 Trendy or timeless?
 Wood, metal, or something else?

 Look at the dark furniture in the room when choosing a colour for your rods.
 In the room shown below, the beams, accent chair, and the base of the lamp relate to the espresso rod colour.

-I have crystal finials on my rods because they work with the glam feel of this room, but nine times out of ten, I will choose a simple ball finial.
+I have crystal finials on my rods because they work with the glam feel of my living room, but nine times out of ten, I will choose a simple ball finial.
 I’m not usually looking to draw attention to the finials, although a lot depends on the way the interior is decorated and how important the window treatments are to the final look and feel of the room.